stratworld/strat/docsSrc/markdown/index.md

 ### Portabilty is back

 Strat creates a bytecode-esque system artifact (.sa) file that represents your system and its dependencies, then a Strat substrate executes that .sa file to produce running infrastructure.
 The .sa file format is simple and can be implemented by many different clouds, single machines, and even on-premise datacenters.
-Today you can run your .sa files locally, on AWS, and on linux servers.
+Today you can run your .sa files locally, on AWS, and on Linux servers.

-With Strat you can write complex, fully featured systems using cutting edge technologies like Lambda without ever having to use a single proprietary API, and without sacrificing local execution and reproducability.
+With Strat, you can write complex, fully featured systems using cutting edge technologies like Lambda without ever having to use a single proprietary API, and without sacrificing local execution and reproducibility.

 ### Effortless scaling--never worry about traffic volume or expensive servers